jfrog/artifactory-cli-go/README.md

 Artifactory CLI provides a command line interface for uploading and downloading artifacts to and from Artifactory.
 It supports Artifactory version 3.5.3 and above.

+### Deprecated

+***Artifactory CLI has been deprecated and is no longer being maintained or supported.
+[JFrog CLI](https://github.com/jfrogdev/jfrog-cli-go) is an evolution of Artifactory CLI, and adds many features including support for Bintray.
+All features of Artifactory CLI are supported by [JFrog CLI](https://github.com/jfrogdev/jfrog-cli-go) and migrating your scripts is extremely simple.
+To continue optimizing your file management, please start using [JFrog CLI](https://github.com/jfrogdev/jfrog-cli-go).***

 ### Getting Started

 #### Downloading the executables from Bintray